d-smith/ml-speciality-notes/refs.md

 * A form of regression that constrains/regularilizes or shrinks the coefficient estimates towards zero.
 * Discourages learning a more complex or flexible model, so as to avoid the risk of overfitting.
 * Types
-    * Ridge - includes a lambda tuning parameter whose value determines how much to penalize the flexibility of the model
+    * Ridge - L2 type regularization, includes a lambda tuning parameter whose value determines how much to penalize the flexibility of the model
     * Lasso - aka L1 norm, penalizes only the high coefficients

 Bias